MrR0807/Notes/understanding-parquet-file.md

 Running this, takes around `600 - 800 ms`.
 While searching for the first index takes about `10 - 15 ms`.

+### Index

+In order to efficiently find the value for a particular key in the database, we need a different data structure: an index.
+The general idea behind them is to keep some additional metadata on the side, which acts as a signpost and helps you to locate the data you want.
+If you want to search the same data in several different ways, you may need several different indexes on different parts of the data[1].

+An index is an additional structure that is derived from the primary data.
+Many data‐ bases allow you to add and remove indexes, and this doesn’t affect the contents of the database; it only affects the performance of queries.
+Maintaining additional structures incurs overhead, especially on writes.
+For writes, it’s hard to beat the performance of simply appending to a file, because that’s the simplest possible write operation.
+Any kind of index usually slows down writes, because the index also needs to be updated every time data is written[1].